Van-Vu/car/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+For the first image, the model is quite sure that this is a Children crossing sign (probability of 1)

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|